 a collection of data that is extracted from one or more sources for the purpose of query, reporting, and analysis.
-In contrast to a data mart, a data warehouse is better suited for storing large amounts of data that originates in other corporate applications or which is extracted from external data sources such as public databases.
+Data warehouses are generally used for storing large amounts of data that originates in other corporate applications or that is extracted from external data sources.